Leo Afonso

-Leonardo Frugis Afonso (born 13 July 2001) is a Brazilian professional footballer who plays as a forward.
+Leonardo Frugis Afonso (born 13 July 2001) is a Brazilian professional footballer who plays as a forward for Rhode Island FC in the USL Championship.

 Early life

 Born in Brazil, Afonso moved to the United States at a young age and was raised in Boca Raton, Florida.
 He began playing football with the Miami-based club Boca United FC from 2016 to 2018.
 He followed that up with year long stints at Philadelphia Union, followed by Inter Miami.
 For college, he joined the Virginia Cavaliers in 2020.